Colors of Costa Rica 9-Day Photography Workshop

 What type of camera equipment do I need?

-→ To get the most of your images, a good quality DSLR is strongly suggested.
+→ To get the most of your images, a good quality DSLR or Mirrorless Camera is strongly suggested.
 Single point-and-shoot cameras often result in disappointment and frustration.

 Due to the high amounts of birds and wildlife we'll be photographing, we recommend a lens with a focal range of approximately 100-400mm.
 Upwards of 600mm will also work very well, although a 100-400 will be completely sufficient.
 If you don't have any lenses in this focal range, we recommend companies such as www.borrowlenses.com, who offer outstanding products and reasonable prices.